Tyron Carrier

-Tyron North Carrier (born December 19, 1987) is an American football coach who was formerly a wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
+Tyron North Carrier (born December 19, 1987) is an American football coach for the Houston Gamblers of the United Football League (UFL).
+He was formerly a wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at Houston.

 College career

 Carrier finished his college career with 320 receptions, which is the second most in NCAA Division I/FBS history.
 In his career, Carrier returned seven kickoffs for touchdowns, an NCAA FBS record that he shares with Clemson's C. J. Spiller, San Diego State's Rashaad Penny, and Memphis's Tony Pollard.
 His 7,490 career all-purpose yards ranks sixth all-time.
 Carrier also holds the FBS record of 53 consecutive games with at least two receptions.